peerlibrary/meteor-classy-test/README.md

 ```

 This defines a chain of sub-tests where the next case will only get executed once all the *expected* callbacks are run.
 In order to define which callbacks are expected one should use the `@expect(fun)` method which takes a function argument and returns a wrapper function that will mark the callback as called.
 When all expected callbacks are called, the execution will proceed to the next sub-test in the chain.

+Often one would like to abort the test early in case an expectation handler does not get called in a specified amount of time.
+In this case one may use the `@expectWithTimeout(timeout, message, fun)` method where the `timeout` argument specifies the timeout in milliseconds, the `message` specifies what should be displayed when a timeout occurs and `fun` is a callback similar to the normal `@expect(fun)` call.

 Note that in this case set up and tear down methods are only called once for the whole test and not in-between sub-tests.